jade-nl/rt.extras/Profiles/Local.Adjustments/README.md

 - border-black.pp3
 - border-coloured.pp3
-- border-grey.pp3
-- border-white.pp3

-  Create a black, coloured, grey or white border around the image.
+  Create a black or coloured border (just a novelty).